 |---|---|---|

-| Historical Restoration | Maintain original design | Cultural heritage preservation |
+| Historical Restoration | Maintain original design intent | Cultural heritage preservation |

-| Adaptive Modernization | Integrate new technology | Enhanced living comfort |
+| Adaptive Modernization | Integrate contemporary technology | Enhanced living comfort |

-| Sustainable Retrofitting | Improve energy efficiency | Reduced environmental impact |
+| Sustainable Retrofitting | Improve energy efficiency | Reduced environmental footprint |

 The Lasting Impact of Markkula’s Real Estate Choices